-Having friends who love and support you through good and bad times can be one of the most uplifting things in life.
+Having close friends who love and support you through good and bad times can be one of the most uplifting things in life.

-Friends are people who aren’t related to you by blood or interested in you romantically – they stay with you because they appreciate who you are.
+Close friends are people who aren’t related to you by blood or interested in you romantically – they stay with you because they appreciate who you are.

 Despite our digitally connected age, many people struggle to find friends.